esa/torchquad/docs/source/tutorial.rst

 This notebook is a guide for new users to *torchquad* and is structured in the following way:

+-  Necessary imports for this tutorial
--  Example integration in one dimension (1-D)
+-  Example integration in one dimension (1-D) with complex numbers
 -  Example integration in ten dimensions (10-D)
 -  Some accuracy / runtime comparisons with scipy